Josh-XT/AGiXT/README.md

 - Integration with Huggingface for audio-to-text conversion
 - Support for interacting with Twitter, GitHub, Google, DALL-E, and more growing fast.
 - Voice options for text-to-speech, including Brian TTS, Mac OS TTS, and ElevenLabs

+## Web Application Features

+The frontend web application of Agent-LLM provides an intuitive and interactive user interface for users to:

+- Manage agents: View the list of available agents, add new agents, delete agents, and switch between agents.
+- Set objectives: Input objectives for the selected agent to accomplish.
+- Start tasks: Initiate the task manager to execute tasks based on the set objective.
+- Instruct agents: Interact with agents by sending instructions and receiving responses in a chat-like interface.
+- Available commands: View the list of available commands and click on a command to insert it into the objective or instruction input boxes.
+- Dark mode: Toggle between light and dark themes for the frontend.

+The frontend is built using React and Material-UI and communicates with the backend through API endpoints.

 ## Installation and Setup